John Townshend St Aubyn, 2nd Baron St Levan: Career

 St Aubyn commanded the Grenadier Guards from 1904 to 1908, during which he was promoted to colonel in 1905, and retired from the regular army in 1908 after he inherited the barony from his father.
 In 1913 he accepted the Honorary Colonelcy of the Cornwall Royal Garrison Artillery, a Territorial Force unit.

-Following the outbreak of the First world war, he was temporary brigadier-general from October 1914 to September 1916, received the honorary rank of brigadier-general in January 1917, and served with British Expeditionary Force in France as Staff Lieutenant from July 1917 to March 1918.
+Following the outbreak of the First World War, he was temporary brigadier-general from October 1914 to September 1916, received the honorary rank of brigadier-general in January 1917, and served with British Expeditionary Force in France as Staff Lieutenant from July 1917 to March 1918.

 He was appointed a Commander of the Royal Victorian Order (CVO) in 1905, and a Companion of the Order of the Bath (CB) in the 1908 Birthday Honours list.
 He also held the 2nd class of the Prussian Order of the Red Eagle.

 St Aubyn was a Deputy Warden of the Stannaries, a Justice of the peace for Cornwall, and a Deputy Lieutenant for the county from 24 August 1887, and a Provincial Grand Master of Cornish Freemasons from 1918 until his death.

 He died on 10 January 1940.
 His barony and the estate at St. Michael's Mount was inherited by his nephew, Francis Cecil St Aubyn, son of his brother Hon.
 Arthur James Dudley Stuart St Aubyn (1867–1897).

 Family

 St Aubyn married first in 1892 Lady Edith Hilaria Edgcumbe (1862–1931), daughter of William Edgcumbe, 4th Earl of Mount Edgcumbe.
-Following her death, he married secondly in 1933 Julia Georgina Sarah Wombwell (d 1938), widow of the 2nd Earl of Dartrey, and daughter of Sir George Orby Wombwell, 4th Baronet.

-He left two daughters by his first wife:
+They had two daughters: